opensearch-project/dashboards-visualizations/README.md

 ## Setup

-1. Download Elasticsearch for the version that matches the [Kibana version specified in package.json](./package.json#L5).
+1. Download OpenSearch for the version that matches the [OpenSearch Dashboards version specified in package.json](./package.json#L5).
-1. Download the Kibana source code for the [version specified in package.json](./package.json#L5) you want to set up.
+1. Download the OpenSearch Dashboards source code for the [version specified in package.json](./package.json#L5) you want to set up.

    See the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md#setting-up-your-development-environment) for more instructions on setting up your development environment.

-1. Change your node version to the version specified in `.node-version` inside the Kibana root directory.
+1. Change your node version to the version specified in `.node-version` inside the OpenSearch Dashboards root directory.
-1. cd into the Kibana source code directory.
+1. cd into the OpenSearch Dashboards source code directory.
 1. Check out this package from version control into the `plugins` directory.
 ```
 rm plugins -r